 August 4th: Deputy Chief Don Allen and Firefighter Andrea Belden inspect the electrical systems to plan the installation of the radio and other electronic systems.

 August 3rd: The old lettering and decals are removed and the truck gets a thorough cleaning inside and out.
-Planing begins on placement of equipment and radios.
+Planning begins on placement of equipment and radios.

 Chief Klein Sprays out the compartment after Firefighters John Miller and William Bockting finished scrubbing it down.